AbigailCliche/GingerbreadboardHouse/index.md

 ## This is a Gingerbreadboard House

-This faux gingerbread house was constructed by Abigail Cliche and Andrew Hathcock as a final course project for ECE 4180 (Embedded Systems Design) at The Georgia Intstitute of Technology with the goal of creating holiday decor that tickles all of the senses . . . except for taste, ironically.
+This faux gingerbread house was constructed by Abigail Cliche and Andrew Hathcock as a final course project for ECE 4180 (Embedded Systems Design) at The Georgia Intstitute of Technology.

+The goal was to create holiday decor that tickles all of the senses . . . except for taste, ironically.

 ### System Diagram and Components List